-Issues that are important to Mónica include affordable education, health care, immigration reform, equal pay for equal work, civil rights protections, animal welfare/rights, the environment and alternative energy sources, accountability and transparency in government, and the advancement of Latinos in the political system.
+Issues that are important to Mónica include affordable education, health care, immigration reform, equal pay for equal work, LGBTQ, civil rights protections, animal welfare/rights, the environment and alternative energy sources, accountability and transparency in government, and the advancement of Latinos in the political system.

 Mónica was born in Cartago, Costa Rica.
 She moved to the United States with her mother and three younger sisters when she was only 13 years old.
 She knows firsthand the difficulties and barriers faced by immigrants in this country.
 Her mother worked very hard often having long days and working overtime on weekends making minimum wage at a textile factory ($3.83/hr.).
 As a teenager, Mónica witnessed the discrimination her mother faced because she looked different and had an accent.
 Mónica also remembers the support and generosity shown by members of the Catholic School which she and her sisters attended.
 Staff provided her family with support and education, and also provided winter clothing and Christmas presents that very first year.

 As a young child growing up in Costa Rica, Mónica remembers the importance of always giving back to the community even when her family had very little.
 It is this personal experience that she brings to each and every community project she undertakes; Mónica understands hardships and the power of a strong community and role models.